What is a degree with an integrated foundation stage?

 Sport, exercise and health (based at Oxstalls Campus, Gloucester)

-Which degree courses offer an integrated foundation year?
+Which degree courses offer an integrated foundation stage?

-We offer the integrated foundation programme on over 50 undergraduate degrees in most subject areas, use our
+We offer an integrated foundation stage on over 50 undergraduate degrees in most subject areas, use our

 course finder and check the 'entry requirements' section on the course page to check availability.